AmphibiousRobot/FlyingDog/README.md

-# vedio
+# FlyingDog
-This is the vedio.
+This is a video recording of the robot